Division of Education and Social Work

-The Shaw University Department of Education builds on the knowledge, skills, and values that students acquire through their liberal arts and science foundations.
-Teacher candidates graduating from the department will have the specialty area knowledge and professional dispositions, experiences, and skills, including technological skills, necessary for employment in their profession and for admission to graduate school.
+The division builds on the knowledge, skills, and values that students acquire through their liberal arts and science foundations.
+Teacher candidates graduating from the division will have the specialty area knowledge and professional dispositions, experiences, and skills, including technological skills, necessary for employment in their profession and for admission to graduate school.
 With the knowledge, skills, dispositions and experiences that candidates acquire, they will be able to function as competent and effective teachers and leaders who think critically and demonstrate effective problem-solving strategies that use technology to facilitate and enhance the learning of diverse students.

 PROGRAM LEARNING OUTCOMES (PLO’s):